 MOD AFCP/19/21#10948

-16 2.3 Government telecommunication: A telecommunication originating with any: Head of a State; Head of a government or members of a government; Commanders-in-Chief of military forces, land, sea or air; diplomatic or consular agents; the Secretary-General of the United Nations; Heads of the principal organs of the United Nations; the International Court of Justice, or reply to a government telegram.
+16 2.3 Government telecommunication: A telecommunication originating with any: Head of a State; Head of a government or members of a government; Commanders-in-Chief of military forces, land, sea or air; diplomatic or consular agents; the Secretary-General of the United Nations; Heads of the principal organs of the United Nations; the International Court of Justice, or replies to government telecommunications mentioned above.

 Reasons: Align existing ITR’s definition of government telecommunications with definition found in No. 1014 of the CS.

 SUP AFCP/19/22#10945

-17 2.4 Service telecommunication
+17

-A telecommunication that relates to public international telecommunications and that is exchanged among the following:

-– administrations;

-– recognized private operating agencies;

-– and the Chairman of the Administrative Council, the Secretary-General, the Deputy Secretary-General, the Directors of the International Consultative Committees, the members of the International Frequency Registration Board, other representatives or authorized officials of the Union, including those working on official matters outside the seat of the Union.

 Reasons: Not needed any more for obsolescence.